JetBrains/kotlin-web-site/pages/docs/tutorials/javascript/setting-up.md

 ---
 type: tutorial
 layout: tutorial
-title:  "Get started with Kotlin/JS in IntelliJ IDEA"
+title:  "Get started with Kotlin/JS for React"
-description: "This tutorial demonstrates how to use IntelliJ IDEA for creating a frontend application based on Kotlin/JS."
+description: "This tutorial demonstrates how to use IntelliJ IDEA for creating a frontend application with Kotlin/JS for React."
 authors: Sebastian Aigner, Kate Volodko
 date: 2020-07-07
 showAuthorInfo: false